Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Theoretical Behaviors

 \end{assumption}

-Assumption \ref{Assumption:case-1}, a widely used assumption in the RL and dynamic treatment communities \citep{murphy2005generalization,qian2011performance,Goldberg2012}, declares that conditioned on previous treatment information, any action in the finite set $\mathcal A_t$ can be chosen with a probability of at least $\mu^{-1}$.
+Assumption \ref{Assumption:case-1}, which has been widely used in RL \citep{murphy2005generalization,Goldberg2012}, declares that conditioned on previous treatment information, any action in the finite set $\mathcal A_t$ can be chosen with a probability of at least $\mu^{-1}$.
 Based on Assumption \ref{Assumption:case-1}, it follows from \citep[Eq.
 (16)]{Goldberg2012} that for an arbitrary $Q_t\in \mathcal L_t^2$, there holds